sdiehl/stephendiehl.com/posts/postmodern.md

 MacroPy is a metaprogramming framework which extends Python AST with a variety of syntatic constructs for modern language features which compile into standard Python code.
-For example we can achieve a measure algebraic datatypes using
+For example we can achieve a measure of algebraic datatypes:

 ```python
 from macropy.case_classes import case